 1 Make Sure You Have The Right Gear

-My essential travel setup consists of a mirrorless camera (Fujifilm X-T10 which has been replaced by the new X-T20 model) with an 18mm-35mm kit lens and a 35mm fixed lens.
+My essential travel setup consists of a Fujifilm XT-3, with an 18mm-55mm kit lens and a 35mm fixed lens.
 I chose this setup because it’s light and easy enough to carry around everywhere – from a food market to a mountain trail.
+For safari shots you might want a zoom lens, but if you’re just looking for something to use while you’re travelling, this is a good setup.
 These two versatile lenses are perfect for switching out between shooting landscapes or cityscapes and people shots or food.
 I do love shooting on a wider lens, but when you’re running around sightseeing, taking public transport and squeezing between constant crowds, smaller is better.
-I also find that third party lenses will work just fine for video so that’s something to bear in mind when you’re deciding which lens to take on your trip.

 2 Always Back Up Your Pictures

 I also always travel with my La Cie hard drive with me, and immediately store all the photos I take when I get back to my accommodation.
 You never know what could happen – your bag could get snatched or you could drop your camera in the ocean – so it’s always better to be safe than sorry.
 To be extra-extra sure I’ve got backups, I normally send my favourite pictures of the day to my phone using my camera’s wifi too.
 That way I know I have three copies of my best shots.

 3 Show A Little Of Yourself